julianmak/NEMO-related/docs/GEOMETRIC/geometric.rst

 Advection
 ---------

 The advection of eddy energy is given in flux form and has a contribution from the depth-mean flow as well as a contribution associated with the westward propagation of eddies at the long Rossby phase speed (motivated by e.g. :cite:`Chelton-et-al11` and :cite:`KlockerMarshall14`).
 The advection is by the barotropic mean flow already computed in NEMO, with a first order upwind scheme.
-The baroclinic Rossby wave speed is obtained by computing :strike:`the eigenvalue associated with the first baroclinic mode (see e.g.` eq.
-6.11.8 of :cite:`Gill-GFD`:strike:`) and uses two subroutines (eke_rossby and eke_thomas)` the WKB expression given in :cite:`Chelton-et-al98` (their equation 2.2):
+The baroclinic Rossby wave speed is obtained by computing the eigenvalue associated with the first baroclinic mode (see e.g. eq.
+6.11.8 of :cite:`Gill-GFD`) :strike:`and uses two subroutines (eke_rossby and eke_thomas)` via the WKB expression given in :cite:`Chelton-et-al98` (their equation 2.2):

 .. math::
     c_n \approx \frac{1}{n\pi} \int^0_{-H} N(z)\; \mathrm{d}z